theCorgiCoder/a-simple-little-weather-app/README.md

 ## License

 MIT License - feel free to use this project for learning and development.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

----

 *Built with the foot sleeping support of dog-veloper Alfie*